1KevinFigueroa/openvpn-issues-vpnbook/README.md

 # Fix OpenVPN connectivity issue to VPNBook servers

 ## Having this issue when connecting to any Free VPNbook server?

-### Receiving issues like this...
+Over the last several weeks I have came accross individuals having the same issues with OpenVPN connecting to VPN server provided by [VPNbook](https://www.vpnbook.com/freevpn).
+This Free VPN service provide by VPNbook.com will allow a user to download 8 different types of VPN bundles, which allows the user to connect to VPN server using OpenVPN.
+However, when attempting to connect to a vpnbook VPN server the follow error message appears...
 ![Issue](https://github.com/1KevinFigueroa/openvpn-issues-vpnbook/blob/main/images/OpenVPN_issue_VPNbook.png)

-Over the last several weeks I have come accross individuals having issues with OpenVPN connecting to [VPNbook](https://www.vpnbook.com/freevpn) server.

 # Solution:
 1. Download and unzip an VPNbook server bundle